 Alex will present a similar paper at the Cloud Academy sponsored AWS Meetup in Novi Sad, Serbia on Wednesday, May 31, what a globetrotter!

-Alex recently published Building Things in the Cloud: How do you design a serverless web application, where he talks about web applications and how you can take full advantage of the Serverless Framework to design the architecture.
+Alex has been publishing content around serverless, where he talks about web applications and how you can take full advantage of the Serverless Framework to design the architecture.

 To learn more about serverless, check out our latest learning path, Getting Started with Serverless Computing.
 The Getting Started with Serverless Computing learning path provides a practical introduction to the world of serverless computing.
 It starts with an overview of what serverless computing is and how it can be used in modern day application design.
 We then learn how to create RESTful application interfaces and to create simple serverless functions using the AWS Lambda service.
 Then, it walks through creating an API Gateway endpoint, a Lambda function using mock data, and then a Lambda function to query and return data from an API gateway.